ReyNicolas/Birds/README.md

 ## Details:

 Made in Unity.
--UniRx(Reactive Extensions for Unity).
+* UniRx(Reactive Extensions for Unity).
--Unity's new Input System.
+* Unity's new Input System.
--Scriptable objects.
+* Scriptable objects.